Visit Finland

 Lahti International

-The Lahti Symphony Orchestra’s 24th Sibelius Festival will be held at the Sibelius Hall in Lahti from 7 to 10 September 2023, with Dalia Stasevska, chief conductor of the orchestra, as its artistic director.
-The festival will include a guest appearance by the Swedish Radio Symphony Orchestra under Daniel Harding.
+The Lahti Symphony Orchestra’s 25th Sibelius Festival will be held at the Sibelius Hall in Lahti from 29 to 31 August 2024, with Dalia Stasevska, chief conductor of the orchestra, as its artistic director.
+The festival will include a guest appearance by the Finnish Radio Symphony Orchestra.

 Sibelius One Group Reservation